007 - All about 'Fake' SD cards and USB Flash drives

 FFT only reads and writes the normal, standard sectors on your memory device.
 It does not do anything 'special' to the device.

-The most common reason for this is that you are trying to format it as an NTFS volume.
+The most common reason for failure to reformat is that you are trying to format it as an NTFS volume.

 The NTFS file system writes it's 'directory' at about the 3GB point on a drive and also performs extensive checks at other points on the drive.
 If large files are written to an NTFS volume, the data will be written to sectors that are past the 3GB point on the drive (which may not exist!).
 If your device is fake, you may not be able to format it as NTFS.
 Also Windows will not let you format it as FAT32 if it is over 32GB in size.